heisthesisko/Azure_RedHat_OpenShift_Virtualization/Module-02-aro-post-deployment-actions.md

 >
 > Until you see the Cluster has been upgraded to the desired version, it is recommend not to perform any additional operations against the cluster.

-Now our cluster is ready to add the Virtualization and Migration Tool for Virtualization operators.
+Now our cluster is ready to add the Virtualization and Migration Tool operators.

 ![Module 2 Section 1 imageS](assets/images/mod02/OCPConsole-019.png)